jdholtz/auto-southwest-check-in/README.md

 ```shell
 pip3 install -r requirements.txt
 ```
-You may want to install the requirements in a [Python virtual environment][3] to ensure they don't conflict with other Python projects on your system.
+You may want to install the requirements in a [Python virtual environment] to ensure they don't conflict with other Python projects on your system.

 ### Upgrading